-A genesis file is a JSON document which contains a set of parameters that outline the initial state of a blockchain.
+A genesis file is a JSON document file which contains a set of parameters that outline the initial state of a network.

 The state defined in the Oasis Network’s genesis file contains all of the necessary information for launching the Oasis Network Mainnet, including initial token allocations, network parameters, and more.

 We will discuss some of the key parameters in the genesis file this document.
-You can view all of the parameters in the full genesis file in its raw form here.
+You can view all of the parameters in their raw form in the full genesis file linked at the top of this document.

 The interval parameter specifies the number of blocks in an epoch.
 Epochs are used as a measure of time for staking reward schedules, debonding intervals, non-Mainnet test network expiration periods, and more.
 This value is set to 600, indicating that a new epoch on the Oasis Network transpires each time 600 new blocks are generated.

 Within the registry object, there are a broad range of parameters that specify the initial set of node operators and their corresponding initial node statuses.